sapegin/washingcode-book/manuscript/060_Avoid_comments.md

 }
 ```

-Such comments help to understand how to use a function or a component, highlights necessary context and the correct way to pass parameters.
+Such comments help to understand how to use a function or a component, highlight the necessary context, and the correct way to pass parameters.

-T> When we use JSDoc `@example` tag, Visual Studio Code shows a syntax-highlighted example when we hover on the function name anywhere in the code.
+T> When we use the JSDoc `@example` tag, Visual Studio Code shows a syntax-highlighted example when we hover on the function name anywhere in the code.

 ![Usage example tooltip in Visual Studio Code](images/jsdoc-example.png)

 ## Bad comments

 We’ve talked about useful comments.
-However, there are many more kinds of comments that we should never write.
+However, there are many other kinds of comments that we should avoid.

-Probably the worst kind of comments are comments explaining _how_ code works.
-They either repeat the code in a more verbose language or explain language features:
+Probably the worst kind of comments are those explaining _how_ code works.
+They either repeat the code in more verbose language or explain language features:

 ```js
 // Fade timeout = 2 seconds
 const FADE_TIMEOUT_MS = 2000;
 ```

+Or:

 ```js
 // This will make sure that your code runs